-National Care Association Summer Reception
+National Care Association Summer Reception: Celebrating those who care

 We were delighted to host the National Care Association Summer Reception on Wednesday 19th June at our London headquarters.
 Care providers, journalists and industry supporters gathered together to step back from discussions on industry issues, and instead celebrate those who work in care and all of their positive contributions.